 - Set limits, like minimum and maximum stays.

-- Use a dynamic pricing tool to automate calculating and applying rates across all your channels.
+- Use dynamic pricing to automate calculating and adjusting rates across all your channels.

 Frequently asked questions about vacation rental pricing strategy

 Dynamic pricing for vacation rentals is when you adjust prices based on demand.
 When demand is high you can charge more; when business is slow you reduce prices to remain profitable.

 Property managers can manually adjust prices according to market data and their knowledge of the local area.
 However, this is very time-consuming so dynamic pricing tools use algorithms to analyze historical and current market data and automatically set the optimum nightly rate for your properties.